 Like any other health challenge, solving the problem is a journey.

-Here and Capitol Physical Therapy, we want to help you get back to being as comfortable and pain free as possible.
+Here and Capitol Physical Therapy, we provide physical therapy in DC and want to help you get back to being as comfortable and pain free as possible.

-Book an appointment with us today to start on your journey to pain free movement.
+If you’re in the DC area, consult with one of our therapists to start on your journey to pain free movement.

 1331 H St NW #200,